dobromir-hristov/vuecommunity/docs/guide/ecosystem/editors-and-tools.md

 #### Using prettier with ESLint

 Prettier however does not work well with ESLint, out of the box.
-When used together, most often they have colliding rules between their styles.
+When used together, most often they have colliding rules between their style configurations.
 The problem is that, you cannot disable most of those in Prettier, as it was made to be "all or nothing" kind of thing.

 The solution is to use an [ESLint plugin](https://prettier.io/docs/en/integrating-with-linters.html#eslint) to run Prettier from within ESLint.
-With the help of another plugin, that disables all colliding rules, ESLint can run prettier without issues and then pick up the rest.
+On top of that, with the help of another plugin that disables all colliding rules, ESLint can run Prettier without issues and then fix the rest when used with style standards like Standard or Airbnb.

+If you are using Vue CLI, this comes out of the box, so no need to worry what plugins to install.

 <useful-links>
 <useful-links-section title="ESLint/Prettier links">